 If your employee's earnings are above £112 per week you may have to pay:

 Click on the links above for more information on Statutory Sick Pay and Statutory Maternity Pay.

 What should I do if my Personal Assistant claims to be Self-employed?

 Personal Assistants are unlikely to be self-employed.
 Individuals cannot choose to become self-employed without first obtaining permission from their local tax office.
-If your Personal Assistant tells you that he/she is self-employed, consult the "Using a Worker Who is Self Employed" information sheet (available on the CILNI website) on this subject.
+If your Personal Assistant tells you that he/she is self-employed, consult the "Employing Self-Employed PAs" information sheet (available on the CILNI website) on this subject.

 - Please remember that the National Insurance and Income Tax thresholds change every April.